 Travel insurance for India

-India is a vast and incredibly diverse country, so you'll want the right worldwide travel insurance protection no matter which area you visit.
+India is a vast and incredibly diverse country, so you'll want the right worldwide travel insurance to protect you, no matter which area you visit.
 Once you've taken out travel insurance that's suitable for your trip to India, you can really relax, knowing that you are fully covered for the trip you've been waiting for.
 You'll have cover in place for cancellations and lost baggage, and your policy will include reassuring medical protection for declared medical conditions, and unforeseen medical expenses.